-All incoming, outgoing and significant internal documents are saved electronically into the electronic document records management system (EDRMS).
+All incoming, outgoing and significant internal documents are saved electronically into the EDRMS.
 Staff are required to save their final electronic documents and correspondence, including electronic mail and facsimiles directly into the EDRMS.

 The Office utilises an electronic case management system (RESOLVE) for the management of complaints in the Ombudsman and Energy and Water Ombudsman jurisdictions, and in the review of child deaths and family and domestic violence fatalities.
 RESOLVE is directly integrated with the EDRMS, allowing records and related cases to be accessed and updated through RESOLVE.